jspolsky/branchController2/README.md

 - [X] Frame rate calculation
 - [ ] Finish OpenPixel Control - polish code
 - [X] How much memory are we using?
 Try freeMemory()
-- [ ] Fix as many compiler warnings as possible
+- [X] Fix as many compiler warnings as possible
-- [ ] See about shortening strand length at runtime (for better frame rates)
+- [ ] See about shortening strand length at runtime (for better frame rates).
+Not that controllers have a function void show(const struct CRGB *data, int nLeds, uint8_t brightness) which takes an nLeds argument that may work.
 - [ ] Internet cable disconnected / reconnected
 - [ ] Investigate temporal dithering.
 If we have fewer pixels, maybe we have time to do it.
 - [ ] Study color correction ... think about a way to configure it
+- [ ] Should we implement power function?
+(Max amps thing)